Update on 8/24/21: The Library Foundation is now reviewing accepting applications for our 2022 Writer-in-Residence.

 - Promotion and exposure as the selected Library Foundation Writer-in-Residence

 - Submit the online statement of interest and qualifications by Friday, Aug.
 20, 2021.
+This portion of our deadline has passed.

 - Selected candidates will be invited to submit the full application, including: